gSchool/go/Exercises/Installing-Go/readme.md

 Go to the Control Panel > System > Advanced Tab > Environment Variables.

 Under System variables, select "Path" from the box, and click "edit".
-Add `;C;\Go\bin` to the value and click ok.
+Add `;C:\Go\bin` to the value and click ok.